-Legally binding digital original documents is possible with trace:original
+Legally binding digital original documents are possible with trace:original

 There are many situations where an original document must be presented in order to claim its legal content.
 Good examples are bills of exchange and some trade finance documents, such as bills of lading.
 In other situations, it can be convenient and of significant evidentiary value to know who holds the master document, the original, in a digitalised environment.